neogeo-technologies/ckan-widget/readme.md

 This example shows how you can pass configurations parameters.

 ### Widget configuration
-The Widget loads the configuration that is pass to the `init` function at start up.
-If configuration is not passed to the `init` function then, it starts with the default.
+The Widget loads the configuration that is passed to the `init` function at start up.
+If configuration is not passed to the `init` function then, it starts with the default one.
 Here's an example of configuration object:
 ```
 var config = {
       ckan_api: 'https://ckan-api.com',